[Image1]✨The Lotus Festival is now on✨The Lotus Festival runs at Hanahasu Park in Minami-Echizen Town, Fukui

-At Hanahasu Park, you can see about 130 types of lotus.
+At Hanahasu Park you can see about 130 varieties of lotus.

-The large lotus flowers and leaves are powerful and very spectacular There are 👀
+The large lotus flowers and leaves are striking and well worth seeing 👀

-Various Events are held in in the park, mainly on Saturdays and Sundays!
+Various events are held in the park mainly on weekends!

 🔍 The 33rd Lotus Festival

-Venue: Hanahasu Park (64-41 Nakakoya, Minami-Echizen Town, Nanjo District, Fukui Prefecture)
+Venue: Hanahasu Park (64-41 Nakagoya, Minami-Echizen Town, Nanjo District, Fukui Prefecture)

 Minami-Echizen Town Tourism Federation